NRIC unmasking saga: Deal fairly with public officers involved, 'don't go in with a big bazooka', says Teo Chee Hean

 Ms Tan said there needs to be a balance between proper handling of personal data by government agencies, and being too afraid to move forward because of the incident.

-“What will be done across government to help our officers really move forward and be able to make that right judgement call?” she asked.
+“What will be done across government to help our officers really move forward and be able to make that right judgment call?” she asked.

 In response, Mr Teo said there is always a possibility that people become overly careful, and that is why it is important to identify shortcomings clearly.